Constitution & By-Laws

 Thomas Knight , Allan

-Petrusky , Warren Pierce , Robert Sanderson , Steve Sonnon
+Petrusky , Warren Pierce , Robert Sanderson , Steven Sonnon

 SECTION II.
 AMENDMENTS

-By-laws may be amended upon ratification by two-thirds of Company members.
+by-laws may be amended upon ratification by two-thirds majority of the entire

-Any amendment adopting or deleting any provision thereof
+Any amendment which adopts, changes, or deletes any provision thereof

-shall revise the main body of the original text; and the date, place, and roll of those attending
+shall revise the main body of the original text; and the date and place of the